Annual Meeting of Marina Owners and Operators

 In 2006 several groups in Vermont and the Lake Champlain Basin in New York began pooling resources and ideas to create a coordinated outreach message.
 In addition to promoting the use of phosphorus-free fertilizer with the “Don’t ‘P’ on Your Lawn” message, this partnership has created other healthy lawn tips and encouraged local retailers to stock phosphorus-free fertilizers.
 Partners include Cornell Cooperative Extension, the Lake Champlain Basin Program, the Lake Champlain Committee, Lake Champlain Sea Grant, the Smart Waterways Regional Stormwater Education Program, and the Vermont Agency of Natural Resources.

-Now, the successful Lawn to Lake effort has expanded from Vermont/New York to include southern Lake Michigan, with new partners from the Illinois-Indiana Sea Grant, University of Illinois Extension, Safer Pest Control Project, Purdue University-Calumet and others, with funding from the Great Lakes Restoration Initiative.]
+The successful Lawn to Lake effort expanded from Vermont/New York to include southern Lake Michigan, with new partners from the Illinois-Indiana Sea Grant, University of Illinois Extension, Safer Pest Control Project, Purdue University-Calumet and others, with funding from the Great Lakes Restoration Initiative.

 KEEPING DOGS SAFE FROM HARMFUL ALGAL BLOOMS